AnJoBo/VendoMatic500/README.md

 # VendoMatic500

-First capstone project from TechElevator.
+First capstone project from TechElevator - The VendoMatic500

+Project's details and requirements are in the PDF.

+(Project Made in Eclipse)